 Italy was hurt worse than any other nation, with almost all regions suffering losses.
 The International Organization of Vine and Wine (OIV) estimates Italy’s wine production from the 2017 harvest to be off last year’s by 23% at just 39.3 million hectoliters, which could have dropped Italy to second or third in the global rankings if France and Spain had not been similarly afflicted.
 Germany, too, was down by 10%.
 In the New World, Argentina partially recovered from a poor 2016 harvest, and Australia was up 6%, while Chile continued to slide.
 The United States and South Africa were relatively stable.

 (Volume in thousands of hectoliters; e.g., global production is around 247 million hl)

 |Rest of World|

-Note: 2016 data are provisional and are likely to change in future reports.
+Note: 2017 data are estimated and are likely to change in future reports.

 Source: OIV, October 2017